marinasundstrom/HttpListener/README.md

 Here are some things to consider doing in the future:

 * Rewrite the HttpRequest parser and implement missing features, like authentication and the handling of content types.
-* Consolidate the two libraries (DNXCore and UWP) into one Portable library, if and when possible.
-(When .NET Core Platform is ready)
+* Consolidate the two libraries (.NET Core and UWP) into one single .NET Standard-compliant library when possible to do so.

 ## Sample